ttddee/CascadeDocs/docs/source/writingshader.rst

 Loads the RGBA values of the **front** image, at the current pixel coordinates, into **pixelFront**.

-Since there is nothing in our front input, we ignore this value for the example.
+Since there is nothing connected to our front input, we ignore this value for the example.

 Now, this is where it gets a little more interesting: